 System concept, design, and modelling

-During the first 12 months, the complete architecture of the photonic ADC system has been defined and a theoretical model with additional simulations were made by THA and CNIT respectively, predicting key performance such as spurious-free working region (SFWR), spurious-free dynamic range (SFDR) and effective number of bits (ENOB).
+The complete architecture of the photonic ADC system has been defined and a theoretical model with additional simulations were made by THA and CNIT respectively, predicting key performance such as spurious-free working region (SFWR), spurious-free dynamic range (SFDR) and effective number of bits (ENOB).
 The overall architecture selected for the first-generation photonic ADC demonstrator (320GHz ADC), is reported in Fig. 1.

 The specifications and characteristics of each constituting building block have been considered by THA for setting up a simple analytical model, in order to provide an overview of the expected performance of the demonstrator.
 For now, only one architecture is considered (320 GHz bandwidth, homodyne detection), but other versions (i.e. 1 THz bandwidth) can be easily extrapolated.
 The scalability of the concept will be assessed later during the project.
 In parallel, a system-level numerical simulation has been performed by CNIT, whose main result consists of identifying the abovementioned SFWR and SFDR performance (Fig. 2).